grpc/proposal/A80-pid.md

   // use value calculated in the onEDFSchedulerUpdate method
 	meanUtilization = data.meanUtilization

-  // call PID controlelr to get the value of the control signal.
+  // call the PID controller to get the value of the control signal.
 	controlSignal = data.pidController.update({
 		referenceSignal:  meanUtilization,
 		actualSignal:     utilization,